 Photo courtesy of Rolex.

-NEW ROLEX GRAND SLAM OF EVENTING CHAMPION
+ROLEX GRAND SLAM OF EVENTING

-THE ROLEX GRAND SLAM OF EVENTING HISTORY
+HISTORY OF THE ROLEX GRAND SLAM

-In 2001 Rolex was inspired to link the three foremost Eventing competitions in the world into a Grand Slam.
+In 2001 Rolex was inspired to link the three foremost eventing competitions in the world into a Grand Slam.
 Badminton – the British horse trials on which the modern sport of eventing was founded, Kentucky – the premier US event, and Burghley – the East of England’s showpiece event, formed the competition.

 Every year these three events attract world class competition and crowds of enthusiastic supporters eager to bear witness to equestrian greatness.
 It became immediately apparent that, completing the challenge and winning the Rolex Grand Slam of Eventing, would require a series of outstanding performances from a remarkable athlete.